RGG200/Harder-Minecraft/README.md

 | Features |

- - This datapack gives all hostile mob armor and weapons and also effects to
+ - This datapack gives all hostile mob armor and weapons and also effects too

  - your health is divided by 2 and you lose 10 armor points

- - if you have a diamond or netherite armor it will increase you health
+ - if you have a diamond or netherite armor it will increase your health

 | Setup Video |